 We will have to wait and see whether the gap left by EU workers can be filled by persons coming from further afield, as the government’s drive to encourage local farmworkers under the Pick for Britain scheme fell short last year, even with many UK residents being on furlough due to the COVID19 closure of business.
 Extra friction added to the Eastern Europeans in the form of Visa applications may put them off, as they have a choice of other EU states to which they can travel freely.

-Given that the staff shortage seems to be spreading to even the hospital industry one would wonder where the government may have to expand this visa to cover other industries such as hospitality.
+Given that the staff shortage seems to be spreading to even the hospitality industry, one would wonder where the government may have to expand this visa to cover other industries such as hospitality.

 We perhaps will see more seasonal workers coming from Africa and Asia, from where the extra hassle may still be worth it was given the economic conditions.
 One would thus hope that the system will be robust enough to prevent the abuse witnessed in other countries